ncespedesc/workshop/materials.md

 To see the original context version see here from the [R-studio education project](https://education.rstudio.com/learn/)

 >To get started with R, you need to acquire your own copy.
-This appendix will show you how to download R as well as RStudio, a software application that makes R easier to use.
+This appendix show you how to download R as well as RStudio, a software application that makes R easier to use.
 You’ll go from downloading R to opening your first R session.

 > Both R and RStudio are free and easy to download.